CristianQiu/Unity-URP-Volumetric-Light/README.md

 There are a few things that I would like to add at some point, as I like coming back to this project from time to time in my spare time.
 Some of which are:

-* Further improvements on reprojection and enhanced transparency support.
+* Further improvements on reprojection, density volumes and enhanced transparency support.
-* New features: density volumes and self shadowing.
+* New features: self shadowing.
 * Bug fixing: Do not hesitate to open issues for anything that you find unexpected or buggy.

 # Preview